JOIN THE CLAIM

 What has happened?

-Home REIT’s share price fell by approximately 70% in the calendar year through to the end of 2022.
+Home REIT’s share price fell by approximately 70% in the calendar year through to the end of 2022 following allegations and media reports about how the company was operating and accuracy of the company’s reporting to the market.
 On 3rd January 2023, the company announced a temporary suspension to the listing of its shares.
-Many investors have either realised losses on their investments or are sitting on losses if they still hold their investments.
+Trading in the shares has been suspended for more than a year.

 WHAT ARE WE DOING?